 Is All Souls Day a holiday in Canada?

-All Souls' Day does not fall on an official holiday.
-Businesses operate within their regular hours.
-On All Souls' Day, many individuals pay a visit to family graves.
+All Souls' Day is not an official holiday.
+Businesses operate within their regular hours, and many individuals visit family graves on this day.